dmontagu/fastapi-utils/docs/help-fastapi-restful.md

 <a href="https://fastapi.tiangolo.com/help-fastapi/" target="blank">https://fastapi.tiangolo.com/help-fastapi/</a>

-## Star `fastapi-restful` on GitHub
+## Star `fastapi-utils` on GitHub

-You can "star" `fastapi-restful` in [GitHub](https://github.com/yuval9313/FastApi-RESTful) (clicking the star button at the top right)
+You can "star" `fastapi-utils` in [GitHub](https://github.com/dmontagu/fastapi-utils) (clicking the star button at the top right)

 Adding a star will help other users find this project more easily, and see that it has been useful for others.

 ## Connect with the author

-You can connect with this fork maintainer on [**GitHub** (`Yuval9313`)](https://github.com/yuval9313).
+You can connect with the maintainer on
+[**GitHub** (`Yuval9313`)](https://github.com/yuval9313).

 * Follow me on [**GitHub**](https://github.com/yuval9313).